 Have you ever seen a “shooting” or “falling” star?
 These streaks of light are not actually stars at all, but space rocks falling through the earth’s atmosphere.
 These rocks are called meteoroids or meteors.
 As the meteor falls it rubs against particle’s in the earth’s atmosphere which creates friction, making the meteor extremely hot.
 Usually, the meteors become so hot they burn up and disappear before hitting the earth.
 The flame of that burning up is what we see and what makes meteors look like a star falling out of the sky.
 If a meteor does survive its journey through the atmosphere and lands on the earth, it is called a meteorite.

 At certain times of year we can see a lot of meteors all at once because the earth is passing through a field of space rocks.
 These times of year are called “meteor showers” because so many space rocks are falling through the earth’s atmosphere at one time.
 Each year in late summer the Earth passes through a trail of dust and debris left by an ancient comet called Comet Swift-Tuttle.
-This creates a high number of meteors and is called the Perseid Meteor Shower because the meteors appear to come from within the constellation Perseus.
+This creates a lot of meteors and is called the Perseid Meteor Shower because the meteors look like they are coming from the constellation Perseus.

-In 2018 the Perseid Meteor Shower will occur from July 17 to Aug.
-24. It will peak on August 12th and 13th.
+In 2019 the Perseid Meteor Shower will occur from July 23 to Aug.
+20. The peak will be on August 13th.
 The best way to see meteors is to go outside after dark, lie on your back and look straight up.
 You might have to wait.
 Bring a good snack – like popcorn!
 You might also like to know about solar eclipses.

 This meteorite is an Artifact at the Children’s Museum of Indianapolis.